 The initial profiles of $\zeta$, $R$ and the compaction function $\mathcal C_{\rm SS}$ are shown in Figs.~\ref{fig:Initial3zoneProfile} and \ref{fig:compfunc3}.
-The tail profile is different from the original three-zone model, but it is similar to the three-zone profile around the peak of $\zeta$.
-This profile also exhibits the type II feature with the neck structure for a large amplitude $(\tilde{\mu} \gtrsim 0.85 )$.
+The tail profile is different from the original three-zone model, but it is similar to the three-zone profile near the peak of $\zeta$.
+This profile can also exhibit the type II feature with the neck structure for a large amplitude $(\tilde{\mu} \gtrsim 0.85 )$.

 The behavior of the horizon configuration is similar to the case of the Gaussian profile, and we do not explicitly show it.
-In contrast to the Gaussian profile, the initial PBH mass formed by this profile decreases as the amplitude of fluctuation $\tilde{\mu}$ increases for $\tilde{\mu}>0.65$ as shown in Fig.~\ref{fig:mass_amp3}, even though they are classified as type I fluctuations and formations for $\tilde{\mu}\leq 0.88$.
-This result, as well as the behavior of the Gaussian profile, indicates that whether the initial PBH mass increases or decreases with the amplitude parameter is not only up to its type but also strongly dependent on its profile, together with the ambiguity in quantifying the amplitude of non-linear perturbation.
+However, in contrast to the Gaussian profile, the initial PBH mass formed by this profile decreases as the amplitude of fluctuation $\tilde{\mu}$ increases for $\tilde{\mu}>0.65$ as shown in Fig.~\ref{fig:mass_amp3}, even though they are classified as type I fluctuations and type A formations for $\tilde{\mu}\leq 0.88$.
+Again, this is well beyond the near-critical regime.
+This result, as well as the behavior of the Gaussian profile, indicates that whether the initial PBH mass increases or decreases as a function of the amplitude parameter is not only up to its type but also strongly dependent on its profile, together with the ambiguity in quantifying the amplitude of non-linear perturbation.
 We also find the gap between the parameter region of type I/II and type A/B PBHs, as indicated in Fig.~\ref{fig:mass_amp3}.

 The decreasing behavior of the initial PBH mass with the amplitude can be easily predicted by focusing on the profile of the compaction function as a function of the areal radius.
-The initial PBH mass would be roughly estimated by the areal radius of the peak of the compaction function at the horizon entry.
-Therefore, if the areal radius around the peak of the compaction function increases and decreases with the amplitude of the perturbation profile, the initial PBH mass is expected to increase and decrease, respectively.
-In the case of the Gaussian profile, one can find that the areal radius around the peak of the compaction function increases with the value of the amplitude $\mu$ as the right panel of Fig.~\ref{fig:compfunc}, while it decreases with $\tilde \mu$ in the case of the specific profile~\eqref{eq:zetacFLRW} as the right one of Fig.~\ref{fig:compfunc3}.
+The initial PBH mass would be roughly estimated by the areal radius at the peak of the compaction function at the horizon entry.
+Therefore, if the areal radius at the peak of the compaction function increases and decreases with increasing the amplitude of the perturbation profile, the initial PBH mass is expected to increase and decrease as well, respectively.
+In the case of the Gaussian profile (\ref{eq:Gprofile}), one can find that the areal radius at the peak of the compaction function increases with increasing the value of the amplitude $\mu$ as seen in the right panel of Fig.~\ref{fig:compfunc}, while it decreases with increasing $\tilde \mu$ in the case of the specific profile~\eqref{eq:zetacFLRW} as seen in the right one of Fig.~\ref{fig:compfunc3}.